-Explore the amazing South Georgia and the intriguing Falkland Islands on this incredible 18-day voyage before continuing on to the South Shetlands Islands and the Antarctic peninsula.
+Discover the amazing South Georgia and the interesting Falkland Islands on an incredible 19-day journey.
+Then, go on to the South Shetlands Islands and the Antarctic peninsula.
 Everything that makes the Southern Ocean stand out!

-Heading east towards the Falkland Islands (Malvinas), we will leave Ushuaia, the southernmost city in Argentina.
-The Falklands, a British Overseas Territory, provide a distinctive fusion of southern wildness and British civilisation (think red phone boxes and tea), with penguins playing with sheep on historic battlegrounds.
+We'll leave Ushuaia, the southernmost city in Argentina, and head east to the Falkland Islands.
+The Falklands, a British Overseas Territory, are a singular fusion of southern wilderness and British society, with penguins frolicking alongside sheep on previous battlegrounds.
 After leaving the Falklands, we travel to South Georgia.
 It's no secret that South Georgia, a swathe of craggy mountains covered in glaciers that pierces the gloomy sky, leaves an impression on everyone who visits.
 There are thousands of King Penguins, Antarctic fur seals, and elephant seals along the coast.
 You have to see the enormous penguin colonies, seas teeming with seals, and skies full of albatrosses to believe it.
 We will travel farther south through the Antarctic Peninsula's inlets and bays before crossing the well-known Gerlache Strait, which is home to towering peaks and glistening ice cliffs that rise straight out of the freezing ocean.
-This exquisitely gorgeous extraterrestrial terrain is characterised by icebergs, glaciers, mountains, and untamed snowfields.
-We usually try to get to places that highlight the finest of Antarctica, and we keep an eye out for wildlifeâ deathery companions and breathtaking views and landscapes are a given!
+This exquisitely stunning extraterrestrial terrain is characterised by icebergs, glaciers, mountains, and untamed snowfields.
+We usually try to get to places that highlight the finest of Antarctica, and we keep an eye out for wildlifeâ[]feathery companions and breathtaking views and landscapes are a given!